rajgoel/course-machine-learning/07-lecture/slides.md

 </table>

 > [!IMPORTANT]
-> The model only predicts a digit if the reconstruction error is below a given threshold!
+> If the reconstruction error is above a given threshold, no digit predicted!